noah-nuebling/mac-mouse-fix/Localization Notes/Localization Readme.md

     - It uses Azure Translation.
 Should be free or extremely cheap but is a bit of work to set up.

 Conclusion: Didn't end up doing this.

+## Tips for Localizers (Outdated)

+- Enter a linebreak in .stringsdict using option + enter. '\n' doesn't work.